podkoscielny/TagSystem/README.md

 ## Setup Guide

 ### Installation
-  Download the zip file and move TagSystem folder to your project or download the unity package from the Release section and import it.
+  Download the zip file and move TagSystem folder to your project.

   ### Usage